 The current owner is selling the car on behalf of his father who has logged 7k kilometers during their ownership and is located out of Bielefeld, Germany.
 TÜV paperwork shows the AMG conversion as authentic and the car is backed up by AMG certification paperwork.
 Now showing 143k kilometers (~89k miles) from new, this 300E 3.2 AMG is offered for sale with records dating back to 2016, German TUV documents, a spare wheel, jack, AMG certification, and a clean German title.

-A cold start and driving video are provided below.
+A cold start, warm start, driving video, and exhaust note video are provided below.

 The M103 3.2 AMG engined cars are so rare that there is not a lot of information available.
 This has resorted to us digging through our pre-merger library to hunt down printed information.
 The 3.2-liter in the W124 was a Japan-only powerplant that was available from 1988-1991 before the M104 cars took its place.
 This AMG Japan engine is bored to 89.9mm and stroked to 89.5mm where the 3.0-liter Mercedes-Benz engine was a 88.5mm bore and 80.25mm stroke.
 The “Baby Hammer” 190E 3.2 built by AMG Germany was a thing while this example existed, though sources say AMG Japan built the engine in this car and is unique to that market.
 The way we see it, this 300E 3.2 is similar in both engineering and collectability to the Italian Market E30 M3.
 That makes this car so damn cool.
 A high compression, bored, stroked, cammed M103 is wicked to see and it’s paired with the exact same body kit as the 1987 Hammer we sold back in August.
 The M38 steering wheel and additional wood on the interior is a huge plus not to mention the condition of the veneer.
 The hard part of the engine rebuild is done and seems to be done right by a talented machine shop.
 The refinished wheels, new tires, and refreshed brakes are all huge pluses that add value to one of the rarer AMGs we have seen in a while.
 We love it.